 - Portable Cellphone Charger- As we get more dependent on our cellphones they must always be charged.
 This can help you if a power outage happens in your neighborhood.

 - Cash on Hand- We're also very dependent on debit and credit cards.
-Electronic devices make things very convenient, but what will you do during a power outage, a technical glitch or a if you cards are lost.
+Electronic devices make things very convenient, but what will you do during a power outage, a technical glitch or if your cards are lost.
 I suggest a hidden place where you keep at least $50 for emergencies.

 - Keep Knives Hidden- I'm grateful no experience with violent encounters in my home, but anything is possible.
 I honestly got this idea from watching so many murder documentaries on the Discovery ID channel.
 So many violent crimes in the home that don't involve a gun seem to involve a kitchen knife.
-I keep all my knifes stored in a drawer in my kitchen, I don't store them any other way because I much rather only I know where I store my knives.
+I keep all my knives stored in a drawer in my kitchen, I don't store them any other way because I much rather only I know where I store my knives.
 It makes me feel safer.